Help restore Mistybank’s native paradise and share our creative rural life in Monga, Australia

 With the help of volunteers over the last 2 years, we have thinned most of the regrowth.
 There are still some areas that need attention and fire clearing, removing dead trees, splitting firewood, clearing bush litter, are ongoing tasks too.

 We have separate guest accommodation.
-A two roomed hut that we call Sputnik Landing.
-There is a large fully equipped kitchen, with your own bathroom and laundry facilities.
+A well appointed three roomed building that we call the Hut.
+There is a large fully equipped kitchen, with your own bathroom, laundry facilities and a comfortable bedroom with a view out over the river.

 • Types of help and learning opportunities